digirati-co-uk/madoc-search-service/API.md

 * __number_of_facets__: _Optional_ an integer which sets how many facets to return, defaults to 10.
 If effectively unlimited facets are required, provide an arbitrarily high integer.
 * __ordering__: _Optional_ an object which specifies how the objects are ordered in the results, if not provided, defaults to rank

-Ordering has the following format:
+Ordering has the following format for sort by a specific indexable type/subtype:

 * __type__: The indexed text type, e.g. "metadata" or "descriptive", etc
 * __subtype__: The subtype, e.g. "place of publication", "label", etc.